A Criterion for the Algebraic Density Property of Affine $SL_2$-Manifolds: Abstract

 \section{Abstract}

 Let $B$ be an affine $k$-domain which admits a nontrivial fundamental pair $(D,U)$ of locally nilpotent derivations, i.e., if $E=[D,U]$ then $(D,U,E)$ is an $\mathfrak{sl}_2$-triple.
-We prove an algebraic criterion, characterizing under which conditions the fundamental pair $(D,U)$ resp.~the triple $(D,U,E)$ is compatible in a technical sense that allows us to construct many vector fields on the spectrum of $B$ from the complete ones.
-This criterion enables us to prove the algebraic density property for the following widely studied classes of $\mathrm{SL}_2$-varieties arising in physics: Classical Calogero--Moser spaces, Calogero--Moser spaces with ``inner degrees of freedom'' and smooth cyclic quiver varieties.
+We prove an algebraic criterion, characterizing under which conditions the fundamental pair $(D,U)$ resp.~the triple $(D,U,E)$ is compatible.
+This compatibility is a technical property that enables us to find many vector fields on the spectrum of $B$ from the complete ones.
+This criterion enables us to prove the algebraic density property for the following widely studied classes of $\mathrm{SL}_2$-varieties arising in physics: Classical Calogero--Moser spaces, Calogero--Moser spaces with ``inner degrees of freedom'' and a smooth cyclic quiver variety.